tdwg/website/content/pages/conferences/2015/presentation-files/index.md

 ### TDWG 2015 presentation files

-Each contribution in the [2015 program](https://static.tdwg.org/conferences/2015/tdwg_2015_programme.pdf) is numbered and contains links to its abstract in the Online Conference System.
-Presentation slides (Powerpoint files or PDFs) were shared by the authors for the contributions listed below (by author) and are available by request to [secretariat@tdwg.org](mailto:secretariat@tdwg.org).
+Every contribution in the [2015 program](https://static.tdwg.org/conferences/2015/tdwg_2015_programme.pdf) has an ID number (#) and contains a link to its abstract in the Online Conference System.
+Some authors shared their presentations (PPT, PDF, etc.) and these are listed below (by author).
+To obtain any of these presentation files, please send a request to [secretariat@tdwg.org](mailto:secretariat@tdwg.org).

 |  #  | Author |   Title   | Type | Session | Day | Room |